sunilchhablani/aws-lambda-edge-workshops/Workshop1/Lab6_DynamicOriginSelection/README.md

 In step 1, we had disabled object caching for images by setting TTL to 0 to demonstrate how origin selection feature can be used to further reduce latencies based on `CloudFront-Viewer-Country` header.
 Let's change back the TTL setting to default so as to enable object caching again.

-Jump to Cloudfront console and under the "Behaviors" tab, select entry with Path Pattern `/card/*.jpg`, click "Edit" and update following settings:
+Jump to CloudFront console and under the "Behaviors" tab, select entry with Path Pattern `/card/*.jpg`, click "Edit" and update following settings:
 * `Object Caching`: `Use Origin Cache Headers`

 Click `Yes, Edit`